tesk9/accessible-html-with-css/README.md

 If you know you want to make a specific kind of widget, the Web Accessibility Initiative has specific [authoring best practices](https://www.w3.org/TR/wai-aria-practices-1.1/#aria_ex) and recommendations for you, along with really great examples.

+## Changelog

+### 3.0.0

+1. All `Accessibility.Styled.Widget` helpers were folded into `Accessibility.Styled.Aria`, in order to make finding an ARIA helper more intuitive.
+Depending on your codebase, doing a find-and-replace `Widget` with `Aria` followed by running `elm-format` may suffice.

 ## Modules